wizardsardine/liana/gui/README.md

 # minisafe-gui

-Revault GUI is an user graphical interface written in rust for the [Minisafe daemon](https://github.com/revault/minisafe).
+Minisafe GUI is an user graphical interface written in rust for the [Minisafe daemon](https://github.com/revault/minisafe).

 ## Dependencies